-This proposal is in accordance with Article 218(6) (a) TFEU, which envisages the adoption by the Council of decisions on international agreements, after consent of the European Parliament.
+This proposal is in accordance with Article 218(5) TFEU, which envisages the adoption by the Council of decisions on international agreements.
 There exists no other legal instrument that could be used in order to achieve the objective expressed in the proposal.